-- 1. Low energy spaces in accordance with Section C402.1.1.1 and equipment buildings in accordance with Section C402.1.2 shall comply with sufficient packages from Table C406.1 to achieve a minimum number of ((three)) 4 credits. - Building additions that have less than 1,000 square feet of conditioned floor area shall comply with sufficient packages from Table C406.1 to achieve a minimum number of ((three)) 4/2 credits.
+- 1. Low energy spaces in accordance with Section C402.1.1.1 and equipment buildings in accordance with Section C402.1.2 shall comply with sufficient packages from Table C406.1 to achieve a minimum number of three four credits. - 2.
+Building additions that have less than 1,000 square feet of conditioned floor area shall comply with sufficient packages from Table C406.1 to achieve a minimum number of three four credits.

 C406.1.1 Tenant spaces.
-Initial tenant improvement shall comply with sufficient packages from Table C406.1 to achieve a minimum number of ((six)) 8 credits when the space is fully built out.
-In buildings with multiple tenant spaces, each tenant space is permitted to apply for different packages provided all areas in the building comply with the requirement for ((six)) 8 credits when the space is fully built-out.
-This provision only applies to the initial buildout of a tenant space.
+Initial tenant improvement shall comply with sufficient packages from Table C406.1 to achieve a minimum number of six eight credits.
+In buildings with multiple tenant spaces, each tenant space is permitted to apply for different packages provided all areas in the building comply with the requirement for six eight credits.

-[Jurisdiction] Informative Note: In this section "tenant space" means any conditioned area within a new building that is constructed for first occupancy under a separate permit from the shell and core permits.
+City Informative Note: In this section "tenant space" means any conditioned area within a new building that is constructed for first occupancy under a separate permit from the shell and core permits.